19 Guest 1 – Meet Michael and Learn about the LGBTQA+ Community

 For Killermann, the “Genderbread Person is a model that depicts the ways society constructs gender, and the different components that go into that.
 It’s meant to be a digestible introduction to these ideas, for beginners, in a way that makes sense to most people” (Killermann, 2020).

-Killermann (2020) states, as directly quoted below, the Genderbread Person is not :
+Killermann (2020) states, as directly quoted below, that the Genderbread Person is not :

 - A depiction of how an idealized, or utopian society, might construct gender.
 Nor is it prescriptive, suggesting that gender _should be a certain way.